Transition Planning for High School Students with Disabilities

 - Talk with your instructors.
 Be sure each of them understands your needed accommodations; work out any details.

 - Give yourself every chance possible to succeed.
 There are many resources available on campus.
 It’s okay to ask for help!

 - Parents and students are welcome to contact CAR with questions or concerns.

 - Going-to-College.org, a website for high school students with disabilities transitioning to college.

-- Students with Disabilities Preparing for Postsecondary Education: Know your Rights and Responsibilities
+- PDF: Students with Disabilities Preparing for Postsecondary Education: Know your Rights and Responsibilities

-- A video called College:You can DO-IT! has students and staff sharing advice for transitioning to college.
+- The College:You can DO-IT!
+Video features students and staff sharing advice for transitioning to college.

 - LD Online’s College and College Prep Page for students with learning disabilities.